Equity and Student Success

 Background on Equity and State Goals

-The Oregon Equity Lens was adopted by the HECC in 2014 as a cornerstone to the State’s approach to education policy and budgeting.
-The purpose of the Equity Lens is to clearly articulate a shared goal for an equitable education system, to put into place the intentional policies, investments, and systemic changes necessary to reach this goal and to create clear accountability structures to ensure that we are actively making progress and correcting past inequities.
+The Equity Lens was adopted by the HECC in 2014 as a cornerstone to the State’s approach to education policy and budgeting.
+The purpose of the Equity Lens is to clearly articulate a shared goal for an equitable education system, to put into place the intentional policies, investments, and systemic changes necessary to reach our goals and to create clear accountability structures to ensure that we are actively making progress and correcting past inequities.

 Diversity and Affirmative Action plan: